reenhanced/prototype_demo/cookbooks.local/prototype_app/README.md

 Description
 ===========

-Sets up the bridgeway application to be served in development mode
+Sets up the prototype application to be served in development mode

 Local Setup
 ===========